team-cake/just-a-website/README.md

 # Just a Website

-A simple static website to show off some css skills!
+A website to learn some new css skills!
 Would you like to have a look?
 [Click here!](https://team-cake.github.io/just-a-website/)

 ---